 As a member of the Computational Support team, I support IBED scientific staff and students with anything related to geospatial data and geographic information systems.
 I contribute to ongoing research and education, create maps and visualizations, and develop geospatial analysis workflows mostly using ESRI ArcGIS and R/RStudio.

-I have a special interest in communicating science to project stakeholders and the public using maps, visualizations and infographics.
+I have a special interest in communicating science to the public and project stakeholders using maps, visualizations and infographics.
 Here are the story maps that I have created using ArcGIS to highlight specific IBED research projects:

 This story map (https://arcg.is/1OPb1X) shows how our team at IBED and Waternet developed a cost-efficient automated camera trap network designed to monitor wildlife in a Natura 2000 protected site.
 We used ArcGIS to create the sampling design, which integrated detailed geospatial data related to habitat and site features.
-I also provide support to the field team when they need to change sensor locations and create maps for reports, publications and presentations.
+I also provide support to the field team when they need to change sensor locations and create maps for publications, reports and presentations related to the project.

 This story map (https://arcg.is/11u0jj) provides an overview of research carried out during the Interactions between birds and offshore wind farms: drivers consequences and tools for migration project.
 The project began in 2018 as an effort to develop knowledge and tools to support the sustainable co-existence of birds and offshore wind farms in the North Sea.
 It was a five-year effort carried out by IBED researchers and the Royal Netherlands Institute for Sea Research (NIOZ) led by Prof. Dr. Judy Shamoun-Baranes of IBED.